MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/windows/connecting-to-mac/index.md

 >   enabled on the Mac, and the Mac must be network-accessible to the Windows
 >   machine.
 See [Enabling remote login on the Mac](#enable-remote-login-on-the-mac)
 >   for more details.
+> - Automatic Mac provisioning requires 3GB of free space on the Mac to install Xamarin.iOS.

 Pair to Mac performs necessary software installations/updates when Visual Studio 2017 is [connecting to the